Twitch gamers lead online march to live video streaming

-SAN FRANCISCO/LOS ANGELES Aug 25 Amazon.com Inc tracked Twitch's evolution from scrappy guerrilla startup to one of the Internet's hottest media properties.
-On Monday, it announced a near-$1 billion acquisition to get into one of the fastest-growing online arenas: live-streaming video.
+SAN FRANCISCO/LOS ANGELES Amazon.com Inc (AMZN.O) tracked Twitch's evolution from scrappy guerrilla startup to one of the Internet's hottest media properties.
+On Monday, it announced a near-$1 billion (0.60 billion pounds) acquisition to get into one of the fastest-growing online arenas: live-streaming video.

 Amazon's $970 million bet - its largest ever - underscores how a loyal and fast-growing following for live-streaming video has grabbed the attention of big brands.
 Some believe live and interactive streaming, in which Twitch is a pioneer, is the new frontier in online video.